Skip to main content

 @RequestBody AlgorithmArticleGenerationRequest request) {

-return agent.call(request);
+return workflow.execute(request);

 }